flueke/mvme/doc/sphinx/source/analysis.rst

 * accumulation and visualization of processed data.

-The user interface follows the structure of data flow in the system: the modules for the selected *Event* are shown in the top-left tree.
+The user interface follows the structure of data flow in the system: the *Events* and *Modules* defined in the VME configuration are shown in the top-left tree.

 The bottom-left tree contains the *raw histograms* used to accumulate the unmodified data extracted from the modules.